 Alarcón Advocacy Center

-Students in Loyola's Pro Se Clinic have the opportunity to handle prisoners' civil rights cases before the U.S. District Court for the Central District of California.
+Students in the center’s Pro Se Clinic have the opportunity to handle prisoners' civil rights cases before the U.S. District Court for the Central District of California.
 Under the supervision of the clinical faculty, the students represent inmates alleging constitutional violations during their period of incarceration.
 The center will also offer continuing education on post-conviction work for lawyers.